 This works out to an average of $4.9 million per plaintiff.
 Of the $29.4 million in total damages, 63% have been punitive damages (also referred to as “exemplary damages”) aimed at punishing 3M for fraud or gross negligence.

 The average amount of compensatory damages awarded to the 6 successful plaintiffs is $1,216,322, but this average is skewed by the Atkins case in which all $8.2 million in damages were compensatory.
 The median compensatory damage award is $583,448.

 I Never Hear from My Lawyer.
 Can I Fire My Lawyer and Hire You?

 As self-serving as it is to say, our lawyers get this question constantly.
 Your attorney should be in regular contact with you.

-But you have to understand there are 275,000 lawsuits and there are few if any developments in individual cases.
+But you have to understand there are 288,000 lawsuits as of March 2022 and there are few if any developments in individual cases.
 So hiring another lawyer is unlikely to speed up the path to a 3M earplug settlement.

 What Settlement Amounts Do You Expect for the Average Individual 3M Earplug Lawsuit?